Customization

 ├── record/

-Q: What's the difference between --run-on docker and --run-on local?
+#### Q: What's the difference between --runtime docker and --runtime local?

 **A:** Docker runtime creates additional core services (build, entrypoint, gateway) for containerized execution, while local runtime creates a simpler structure for native execution.